Last Updated: 23 January 2024

 If you work together as a community group to collect used sandbags to a central point, call us and we will pick them up for you.

 Homeless due to flooding

-If flooding has made you homeless you can contact us for homeless advice.
+If flooding has made you homeless you can contact us about housing options.